jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 Their report links Paragon's *Graphite* spyware to a **zero-click iMessage payload** observed on several European journalists' and NGO phones.

 Core facts:
-- Infection hit fully-patched iPhones in April 2025.
+- Victims received an Apple notification in April 2025.
-- Delivery vector: a **malicious photo / video sent via an iCloud Link** in Messages.
-- On success, _Graphite_ gained file-system access and exfiltrated iMessage, Signal and WhatsApp data.
+- Delivery vector: Paragon's Graphite spyware used a sophisticated iMessage zero-click attack

 Citizen Lab's timeline ends on 11 June 2025 UTC, when Apple ships **iOS 18.3.1** and credits **[CVE-2025-43200](https://nvd.nist.gov/vuln/detail/CVE-2025-43200)** as the fix.